 - Staying With a Cheating Spouse (2)

-- should I leave my wife for cheating (2)
+- should I leave my wife after she cheated on me (1)

-- should i stay with cheating wife (2)
+- should i stay with my cheating wife for my daugther (1)